greenelab/deep-review/manuscript.md

 We gratefully acknowledge Christof Angermueller, Kumardeep Chaudhary, Gökcen Eraslan, Mikael Huss, Bharath Ramsundar and Xun Zhu for their discussion of the manuscript and reviewed papers on GitHub.
 We would like to thank Aaron Sheldon, who contributed text but did not formally approve the manuscript.
 We would like to thank Anna Greene for a careful proofreading of the manuscript in advance of the first submission.
+We would like to thank Sebastian Raschka for clarifying edits to the abstract and introduction.
 We would like to thank Robert Gieseke, Ruibang Luo, Sourav Singh, and GitHub user snikumbh for correcting typos, formatting, and references.

 ### Funding statement